deltacoincore/deltacoincore/README.md

 33603 | 33604

-# • Development tips & tricks will be added here •
+# Development tips & tricks
-Reserved
+TODO

 # Other
  **• More info will be added to this readme as it becomes available!
 Thank you for your patience! •**